 - Your Computer Is Running Very Slow

-A computer is slow if its programs load slowly and processes take really long time.
+This is the most common problem faced by all PC and laptop users.
+A computer is considered slow if its programs load slowly and processes take really long time.
 To fix system slowness, try to reduce the burden on it by using the following methods:

 If it’s a one off case, try rebooting your PC.

-A full hard drive especially C: Drive leads to reduced PC speed because it needs space to write files.
+A full hard drive especially C Drive: C Drive leads to reduced PC speed because it needs space to write cache files.
 To solve this concern; delete any duplicate or unnecessary files and applications to free up space.

 Check RAM usage and increase the RAM if you need more of it.
 For this right click on the bottom toolbar strip, click task manager, go to performance and check the total and available physical memory.
 If the available physical memory is less, you need to increase your RAM.